-- 1. Paragraph Form: Indent & 1 inch margins (Make note on draft if incorrect.) - 2.
-Double Space & Times New Roman #12 (Make note on draft if incorrect.) - 3.
-Word count: every paragraph must have 100 230 words (Count words and write beside paragraphs.) - 4.
+1. Paragraph Form: Indent & 1 inch margins (Make note on paper if incorrect.)

+2. Double Space & Times New Roman #12 (Make note on paper if incorrect.)

+- 3. Word count: every paragraph must have 100 230 words (Count words and write beside paragraphs.) - 4.
 Begin each sentence with a capital letter and end with the correct punctuation. - 5.
-Subject and verb in every sentence as complete thoughts.
-(Write corrected sentence.) - 6.
+Subject and verb in every sentence as complete thoughts. - 6.
 Begin sentences with different words in each paragraph.
 (Highlight and change as needed.) - 7.
 Starting sentences of each paragraph should start with different words.
 (Highlight and change if needed.) - 8.
 Be positive Use words correctly No slang (Highlight and change as needed.) - 9.
-Title taken from conclusion, typed and centered (Highlight and change as needed.) - 10.
-Use 3rd person only: he, she, him, her, his, hers, they, them, their, theirs (Write corrected sentence.)
+Title taken from conclusion, typed and centered (Highlight and change as needed.)

+10. Use 3rd person only: he, she, him, her, his, hers, they, them, their, theirs (Circle to be changed.)